 Once you have completed the general education requirements at your community college, it takes 16-months to complete the Accelerated Pathway to Teaching program at Newman, including teaching internship (student teaching).
 Most courses are offered at night two to three evenings a week, with some summer coursework required.

 - 60 or more credit hours

-- Completion of all general education courses (up to 6 hours may be approved for completion after admission to program)
+- Completion of all general education courses (may have 6 hours still to complete)

-- Application approval to the NU School of Education
+- Completion of application to the School of Education

 - Passing assessment test-ACT or Core Assessment (Reading, Writing, Math)

 - To receive a degree or recommendation for licensure from Newman, a student must complete at least 30 hours from Newman University

 - A student may transfer in a maximum of 74 community college credit hours into the Teacher Education Program.

 - There is not a limit to the number of transfer credit hours from a four-year institution.

 If I already have a degree, am I eligible for the Teacher Education Program and Licensure?